gboyegao/Avenue-App/README.md

 ### Unit Tests

+```
 Simple Tests to validate the models,and controllers

-```
-Give an example
 ```

 ## Built With